triberraar/lion-friends/README.md

 ### Requirements
 Node, maven should be installed.
 Chrome is optional but is used in the unit tests.
 The application is also only tested on chrome, but any evergreen browser should do.
 ### Frontend
 The frontend is javascript based and the build system is plain npm.
 There are 3 scripts for the build: install, lint(optional) and test_chrome(optional).
-To run the scripts us npm run <script>.
+To run the scripts us npm run &lt;script&gt;.

 install: Will install all dependencies.
 It also installs a local copy of bower and then installs all the bower dependencies.
 This is all that is needed to build the frontend.
 See package.json and bower.json.